csBlueChip/FlipperZero_plugin_howto/README.md

   * Live on the SDCard
   * Do NOT require code edits outside their own directory

-The upshot is easier development, and (essentailly) unlimited features on your Flipper!
+The upshot is easier development, and (essentially) unlimited features on your Flipper!

 # If you have not yet installed the FlipperZero devkit
 ```